 2.1.
 Initial Price.
 From the Effective Date until that date that is two (2) Years from the WIC In-Service Date ("Initial Pricing Term"), and Month to Month thereafter until either Party makes the Renegotiation Election, Buyer shall pay a price per MMBtu determined in accordance with Appendix "1" (in each case, the "Contract Price"), determined on a dry basis, for Gas delivered each Month, equal to the following:

-(a) From the Fort Union In-Service Date until the WIC In-Service Date, the price to be paid, as well as the quantity of Gas to be purchased shall be mutually agreed upon, fixed by the Parties on or before the last trading Day of the NYMEX contract for the delivery Month.
+(a) From the Effective Date until the WIC In-Service Date, the price to be paid, as well as the quantity of Gas to be purchased shall be mutually agreed upon, fixed by the Parties on or before the last trading Day of the NYMEX contract for the delivery Month.
 If no price and quantity are agreed upon by such date, at Seller's option Seller's Gas may be gathered during such Month pursuant to the terms of the Gathering Services Agreement.
 Seller agrees to pay a fee for this service equal to the Gathering Fee, plus actual fuel and shrinkage, as set forth in the Gathering Services Agreement.

 (b) From and after the WIC In-Service Date the price per MMBtu of Gas purchased by Buyer and paid to Seller will be computed based upon the following:

-for eighty percent (80%) of Seller's gas delivered hereunder each Day the price shallbe:

-for volumes up to 10,000 MMBtu per day and between 20,000 MMBtu per day and 30,000 MMBtu per day, the price shall equal the Inside F.E.R.C. first of the Month "Index Price" for NGPL (OK) plus $0.02, less the total of (i) Trailblazer Pipeline Company transportation rates including fuel and surcharges, plus (ii) Wyoming Interstate Company's Medicine Bow Lateral transportation rates including fuel and surcharges, plus (iii) the Gathering Services Fee, plus actual fuel and shrinkage; and

-for volumes between 10,000 MMBtu per day and 20,000 MMBtu per day and above 30,000 MMBtu per day, but not greater than 48,000 MMBtu per day, the price per MMBtu shall equal the Inside F.E.R.C. first of the Month "Index Price" for Colorado Interstate Gas Co. – Rocky Mountains less the Gathering Services Fee, plus actual fuel and shrinkage.
+for eighty percent (80%) of Seller's gas delivered hereunder each Day the price shall equal the Inside F.E.R.C. first of the Month "Index Price" for Colorado Interstate Gas Co. – Rocky Mountains less the Gathering Services Fee, plus actual fuel and shrinkage.

 (ii) for the remaining twenty percent (20%) of Seller's gas delivered hereunder each Day the price shall equal the Gas Daily Price CIG (North System) for each day, less the Gathering Services Fee, plus actual fuel.
-If the total volume of gas purchased by Buyer hereunder equals forty-five (45) Bcf by December 31, 2002 or sixty (60) Bcf by December 31, 2004, then the fee for Gathering Services shall be reduced by $0.02 per Mcf for volumes delivered thereafter

 .

 If any referenced index is not available in the future, and the Parties do not agree to an alternative as of the end of the first Month for which the price could not be determined, then the determination of a replacement index shall be subject to arbitration.